Sobeston/zig.guide/docs/chapter-0.md

----
-title: "Chapter 0 - Getting Started"
-weight: 1
-date: 2023-04-28 18:00:00
-description: "Ziglearn - A Guide / Tutorial for the Zig programming language.
-Install and get started with ziglang here."
----

 ## Welcome

 [Zig](https://ziglang.org) is a general-purpose programming language and toolchain for maintaining __robust__, __optimal__, and __reusable__ software.

-Warning: the latest major release is 0.10.1 - Zig is still pre-1.0; usage in production is still not recommended and you may run into compiler bugs.
+Warning: the latest major release is 0.11 - Zig is still pre-1.0; usage in production is still not recommended and you may run into compiler bugs.

 To follow this guide, we assume you have:
    * Prior experience programming